-- StarKist began as the French Sardine Company, established in 1918.7 StarKist's later owners included the H.J.
-Heinz Company and Del Monte Company.8 Dongwon Industries of Korea acquired StarKist in 2008 for USD 363 million.9 At least for some part of the time period at issue here, StarKist was the largest seller of canned tuna in the United States.10 - Tri-Union Seafoods LLC, operating under the brand name "Chicken of the Sea," started in 1914, when the company was created as the Van Camp Seafood Company.11 In 2000, Thai Union Group, a conglomerate based in Thailand, acquired Tri-Union.12 Thai Union Group became the world's largest canned tuna producer, capturing approximately 18% of global canned tuna production.13
+Tri-Union Seafoods LLC, operating under the brand name "Chicken of the Sea," started in 1914, when the company was created as the Van Camp Seafood Company.
+In 2000, Thai Union Group, a conglomerate based in Thailand, acquired Tri-Union.
+Thai Union Group became the world's largest canned tuna producer, capturing approximately 18% of global canned tuna production.

 Ownership by conglomerate parents and private equity funds can put significant pressure on a business to perform.
 Such pressures can be exacerbated when the parent is seeking to sell the business in the short term.
-Indeed, under such pressures, management can become focused solely on short term numbers.
+Indeed, under such pressures, management can become focused solely on short-term numbers.

-Act I: A Conspiracy Develops
+2. Act I: A Conspiracy Develops

 Despite few competitors, the prepackaged tuna industry was not particularly booming around 2010.
-Prices of canned tuna were steadily decreasing.14 The industry faced a supply glut as the supply of skipjack tuna-the primary tuna used for canned tuna-increased.15 The over-supply problems were compounded by a simultaneous decline in canned tuna demand.16 Indeed, packaged tuna consumption had been on the decline since 2004.17 Contamination fears contributed to the decline.18 as not to upset agreed-upon market prices, and (4) not offer tuna products labeled as "FAD free," which the competitors believed would decrease profits by cannibalizing sales of the products they sold that were subject to the price-fixing conspiracy.
+Prices of canned tuna were steadily decreasing.
+The industry faced a supply glut as the supply of skipjack tuna - the primary tuna used for canned tuna - increased.
+The oversupply problems were compounded by a simultaneous decline in canned tuna demand.
+Indeed, packaged tuna consumption had been on the decline since 2004.
+Contamination fears contributed to the decline.

+Faced with decreasing prices and continued pressure to remain profitable, the three major tuna manufacturers decided to work together.
+The three competitors agreed with one another to (1) decrease the size of the cans in which they sold tuna, (2) list price increases for canned tuna, (3) limit promotional activity so as not to upset agreed-upon market prices, and (4) not offer tuna products labeled as "FAD free," which the competitors believed would decrease profits by cannibalizing sales of the products they sold that were subject to the price-fixing conspiracy.
 According to court filings, the agreements between Bumble Bee, StarKist and Chicken of the Sea occurred through a mix of bilateral conversations, emails, phone calls, and in-person meetings between senior executives and sales personnel at each company.
-20